Svetislavoid/exposure-calculator/README.md

 ## Calculations

-Calculator uses the following equation to calculate signal-to-noise ratio (SNR):
+Calculator uses the following signal-to-noise ratio (SNR) formula:

 ![Signal to noise ratio](/src/img/snr.png)

-From this equation we get an expression for exposure time:
+from which we get the following for the exposure time:

 ![Exposure time](/src/img/exposure.png)